alfarhana25/Urbanlytics/README.md

 ## 💡 Vision

-CityScope envisions a world where **urban data is transparent, accessible, and empowering**.
+Urbanlytics envisions a world where **urban data is transparent, accessible, and empowering**.
 By turning complex statistics into interactive visuals, we help build **smarter, safer, and more inclusive cities** — one neighbourhood at a time.